thomktz/FaceAI-BGImpact/README.md

 ├── models                    # Model definitions and utilities │ ├── data_loader.py          # Data loading utilities for GAN training
 │ ├── abstract_model.py       # Abstract base class for our models
-│ └── gan.py                  # GAN model definition
+│ └── dcgan.py                  # DCGAN model definition
 ├── tests                     # Automated tests for the project │ ├── test_data_loader.py     # Tests for the data loader utility
-│ └── test_gan.py             # Tests for the GAN model
+│ └── test_dcgan.py             # Tests for the DCGAN model
 └── train.py             # Main training script for the models
 ```
 ## Training Script (train.py)

-The `train.py` script is an entry point to train a GAN.
+The `train.py` script is an entry point to train a model.
 It includes command-line arguments to specify the model type, configuration parameters, learning rate, latent dimension, batch size, number of epochs, and intervals for saving.

 ## How to Use